How Innate ‘Plasticity’ of Your Brain Allows You to Improve Cognitive Performance and Prevent Age-Related Decline

 What research into brain plasticity shows us is that by providing your brain with appropriate stimulus, you can counteract this degeneration.
 A key factor or ingredient necessary for improving brain function or reversing functional decline is the seriousness of purpose with which you engage in a task.
 In other words, the task must be important to you, or somehow meaningful or interesting — it must hold your attention.
 Rote memorization of nonsensical or unimportant items will not stimulate your brain to create new neurons.

-Dr. Merzenich has been instrumental in the development of a kind of "brain gym" environment — a computer-based brain training program that can help you sharpen a range of skills, from reading and comprehension to improved memorization and more.
+Dr. Merzenich has been instrumental in the development of a kind of environment — a computer-based brain training program that can help you sharpen a range of skills, from reading and comprehension to improved memorization and more.
 The program is called Brain HQ1.

 "There are some very useful exercises in there that are for free, and you can actually drive improvements, for example, in brain speed, in the accuracy, with which the brain represents information in detail," he says.